claudiocapanema/FL-HIAAC_docker/README.md

 ## Introduction

-This project uses the Flower environment executes via docker.
-It is configured to simulate device heterogeneity.
-Additionally, it is configured to allow client containers to run the GPU.
-This project is based on a Flower official tutorial.
+This project uses the Flower framework for Federated Learning (FL) simulation.
+It is executed via docker to enable realistic distributed simulation.

+### Highlights

+FL-H.IAAC highlights are presented as follows:
+- Reproductibility: run experiments with only one command.
+- Data heterogeneity: simulate non-IID data across devices.
+- System heterogeneity: simulate devices with heterogeneous resources.
+- MEFL: support for Multi-model Federated Learning.
+- GPU usage: it is configured to use GPU when available.

 ## Enabling containers to access GPU